-The four numbers are minimum x, minimum y, width, height. x coordinates increase to the right, y coordinates increase upwards.
-PDF file can also optionally contain a crop box for each page, defining to what extent the page is cropped before being displayed or printed.
+PDF files can also optionally contain a crop box for each page, defining to what extent the page is cropped before being displayed or printed.
 A crop box can be set, changed and removed, without affecting the underlying media box.
 To set or change the crop box use -cropbox.
 To remove any existing crop box, use -remove-cropbox.

 '''

-cpdf -cropbox "Opt Opt 200mm 200mm" in.pdf -o out.pdf
+cpdf -cropbox "0pt 0pt 200mm 200mm" in.pdf -o out.pdf

 Crop pages to the bottom left 200-millimeter square of the page.

 cpdf -remove-cropbox in.pdf -o out.pdf

 Remove cropping.

 '''